 ABOSO BENSO D/A SCHOOL: GHANA

-We are proud to announce the completion in late spring 2015 of a two-classroom school house in the village of Gomoa Akroful, Ghana.
+We were proud to announce the completion in late spring 2015 of a two-classroom school house in the village of Gomoa Akroful, Ghana.
 Thanks to a generous donation from Leslie Moser's Harvard Business School section which covered almost 60% of the costs for this project, Gary's Fund provided the funding to complete a beautiful and spacious school which was desperately needed for the community's pre-school and kindergarten students.
 As with all of our projects, 100% of our donated funds went to the construction costs and materials, not a dime was spent on administrative or overhead costs in Ghana.

 In November 2014, Gary's Fund accepted a proposal to fund the construction of a pre-school/kindergarten in the village of Gomoa Akroful.